twincharged/atomic_arrays/README.md

 There is also a class method that this gem uses internally called `execute_and_wrap`.
 It was heavily influenced by `find_by_sql` in ActiveRecord, so thank you to the Rails guys.

-This gem is focused on being both minimalistic and preformance-oriented.
+This gem is focused on being both minimalistic and performance-oriented.
 The entire gem is only about fifty lines of actual code.
 I tried to make the API as simple and predictable as possible.
 It was tested against Ruby-2.1.0.
 If you are looking to use the JRuby-AR adapter, this gem is very easy to replicate and modify to fit with the JRuby-AR adapter.
 I tried it with an earlier iteration of this gem and had no problems adapting it, but I have not tested this version of the gem with JRuby.

 If you find any issues or have any suggestions to improve this gem, open an issue!